React Architecture Patterns in ReactJS Apps

 2. User Interface Components

 User interface components are specific types of React components designed to handle the presentation layer of the application.
-These components are typically pure, meaning they render the same output for the same input and don't manage their own state.
+These components are typically pure, meaning they render the same output for the same input and don't manage their state.

 3. Custom Components